JSCorreaV/py-playwright-practice/README.md

 ## Conclusion

 This tutorial provides a basic introduction to UI testing with Playwright in Python.
 For more information, see the [Playwright documentation](https://playwright.dev/python/docs/intro).
+If you need to include timeouts, include them as constant in tests/utils/Constansts.py and then import them where you require.

 ## MIT License